 Notes on the DreamHost Pingdom Speed Test Results

-As you might have noticed from the Pingdom screenshots above, the sizes of the pages that were monitored on the test sites do vary, despite using the same themes and content.
+As you may have noticed from the Pingdom screenshots above, the sizes of the pages that were monitored on the test sites do vary, despite using the same themes and content.

 This variance in page size can be attributed to the different types of caching and other performance-enhancing features that are in place on the various DreamHost plans.

 For example, the sites hosted on the DreamPress plans have the premium Jetpack Professional performance-enhancing features enabled, such as the WordPress.com CDN and image and file optimization, as well as having access to the DreamPress caching functionality.
-This all is likely to account for reduced page size, compared to the shared plans and their more basic optimization functionality.
+This is all likely to account for reduced page size, compared with the shared plans and their more basic optimization functionality.

 DreamHost Shared and DreamPress Loading Time Summary

-Due to this, if fast loading times are your main concern, then the DreamHost shared and DreamPress managed hosting plans might not be the best option for your website if you plan to use a heavyweight theme and then import one of its demos.
+Because of this, if fast loading times are your main concern, then the DreamHost shared and DreamPress managed hosting plans may not be the best options for your website if you plan to use a heavyweight theme and then import one of its demos.